saurabh-sriva/customer-statement-processors/README.md

 ```

-Before to save this record in database,these JSON record need to be validated according to following validation rule.
+Before to validate these records in the List,these JSON record need to be validated according to following validation rule.

 - All transaction reference should be unique.
 - The end balance needs to be validated against the formula : `$ ( Start Balance +/- Mutation = End Balance )`